yrdavis/Java2FinalProject/README.md

 This is a project template for use with Eclipse.

 ### Use it if you want to:
-1. Use maven to manage project dependencies via pom.xml.
+1. Use Maven to manage project dependencies via pom.xml.
 2. Use JUnit to run unit tests individually from within Eclipse.

 ### Instructions: